The Barrington Coast spans 10,053 km² and boasts a world heritage mountain range at its highest point.

 Discover the region

 At the Barrington Coast's southernmost tip, you'll find Hawks Nest and Tea Gardens about 2 hours drive north of Sydney.
-A further hour north will bring you to Pacific Palms, Forster-Tuncurry or Gloucester.
-Travel westwards to the highest point of the Barrington Coast and explore the ancient Gondwana Rainforests of world heritage Barrington Tops.
+A further hour north will bring you to Pacific Palms, Forster and Tuncurry.
+Travel westwards past Stroud and Gloucester to the highest point of the Barrington Coast and you can explore the ancient Gondwana rainforests of world heritage Barrington Tops.
+Follow the Manning River from its source high in Barrington Tops to Wingham, Taree and coastal delta villages and walk the golden sands of Crowdy Bay and Diamond Head.

-MidCoast Council was formed by the NSW Government proclamation on 12 May 2016 through the merger of the former Great Lakes, Greater Taree and Gloucester Shire Councils.
+MidCoast Council was formed by the NSW Government proclamation on 12 May 2016 through the merger of the former councils of Great Lakes, Greater Taree and Gloucester.
 This also included the merger of the existing tourism bodies of Great Lakes, Manning Valley and Gloucester... now known as Destination Barrington Coast.